yinheng996/r2table_nav/README.md

-# Food Delivery System
+# Robotic Food Delivery System

-This is an open-source project for a Food Delivery System, developed as part of the __EG2310 Fundamentals of System Design__ module, Sem 2 AY22/23, under the _Innovation and Design Programme (iDP)_ at National University of Singapore (NUS).
+This is an open-source project for a Robotic Food Delivery System, developed as part of the __EG2310 Fundamentals of System Design__ module, Sem 2 AY22/23, under the _Innovation and Design Programme (iDP)_ at National University of Singapore (NUS).

 The project team, Studio 2 Group 3, comprises of Loh Yin Heng, Wang Bo, Jeanette Sim Yu, Hang Jin Guang, and Ananya Agarwal.